tommyvo/soraban-engineering-project/README.md

 These tasks are useful after importing a large CSV or making bulk changes.
 They will process all transactions and update categories and anomaly flags as needed.

 ### Bulk Categorization

 - Select multiple transactions in the UI and assign a category in one action.
 - Bulk actions are broadcast in real-time to all clients.

+**How it works:**
+- The user selects multiple transactions in the table and chooses a category.
+- The frontend sends a bulk update request to the backend API.
+- The backend updates all selected transactions and broadcasts the changes via ActionCable.
+- All connected clients see the updates instantly in their UI.

 ### Anomaly Detection